County of Holland: Etymology

 The oldest sources refer to the not clearly defined county as Frisia, west of the Vlie (also known as West Frisia).
-Before 1101, sources talk about Frisian counts, but in this year Floris II, Count of Holland, is mentioned as Florentius comes de Hollant (Floris, Count of Holland).
+Before 1101, sources talk about Frisian counts, but in this year Floris II, Count of Holland, is mentioned as Florentius comes de Hollant ('Floris, Count of Holland').
 Another early usage of the word is a deed dated 1083 in which Dirk V used the term "Count of Holland" for himself.

-Holland is probably from the Old Dutch holt lant, literally "wood land".
+Holland is probably from the holt lant.
 The counts of Holland generally kept to this single title until 1291, when Floris V, Count of Holland decided to call himself "Count of Holland and Zeeland, Lord of Friesland".
 This title was also used after Holland was united with Hainault, Bavaria-Straubing, and the Duchy of Burgundy.
 The titles eventually lost their importance, and the last count, Philip II of Spain, only mentioned them halfway through his long list of titles.